developer-zebra/developer-zebra-site/src/stagenow/2-10/about/index.md

 * [Troubleshooting](../troubleshooting) discusses errors that can occur in the StageNow Tool, and possible solutions.

 ## What's New

+StageNow 2.10 now supports [MX 7.2](../stagingprofiles/#mx6xselection), which introduces or enhances the following CSPs and capabilities:

+OLD OLD OLD
 StageNow 2.9 now supports [MX 7.1](../stagingprofiles/#mx6xselection), which introduces or enhances the following CSPs and capabilities: